SarthakMishra/OpenOutreach/README.md

 # OpenOutreach Server

-This is a **work-in-progress** API server implementation based on the [OpenOutreach](https://github.com/eracle/OpenOutreach) project.
+This is a **proof-of-concept** API server implementation based on the [OpenOutreach](https://github.com/eracle/OpenOutreach) project.
 The API provides programmatic access to LinkedIn automation capabilities through a FastAPI-based REST interface.

-**Note:** This implementation is actively being developed and may have incomplete features or breaking changes.
+**Note:** This implementation is unstable and was put together in an afternoon.
+Do not use with a live account without thorough testing—if you do, you accept all risks.

 ## 🚀 Quick Start